You are here

 Here are a few things Zaretta Hammond asks educators to keep in mind as you do:

-Just like when we cook pancakes.
-For some universal reason, the first one is always burnt crispy on one side.
-And runny, uncooked, and beige on the other.
+Just like when people cook pancakes.
+For some universal reason, the first one is always burnt crispy on one side, and runny, uncooked, and beige on the other.
 But no one gets upset.
-No, we wait for the cook to make the necessary adjustments based on this feedback of how that pancake turned out.
+No, people wait for the cook to make the necessary adjustments based on feedback of how that pancake turned out.
 The bad pancake just gets unceremoniously tossed in the trash (or given to the dog).
 Design thinkers call this prototyping and iterating.
-We have to help students begin to map the path to getting better and not be afraid of the first pancake.
+Educators and leaders have to help students begin to map the path to getting better and not be afraid of the first pancake.

 2. Remember practice makes permanent.
 Deliberate practice becomes key to getting better at something.
 But, not all repeated actions are deliberate practice.
 Learn the difference and then create the right conditions for students to do deep practice.
-As teachers, we have a tendency to skim over stuff in the rush to “cover our content” or stay with the pacing guide.
-We have forgotten that only the learner learns and our job is to help students build these learning muscles so they can process the content.
-I have attached Cushman’s list of the key elements of deliberate practice.
+Educators cannot skim over skills in the rush to “cover content” or stay with the pacing guide (Hammond, 2019).
+Remember, only the learner learns.
+Therefore, educators must help students build these learning muscles so they can process the content.
+Attached below is Cushman’s list of the key elements of deliberate practice.

 3. Accept errors as information.
-In order to get better we need feedback loops.
-But before we can use feedback, we have to get and become okay with errors.
-Teacher – you have to help students reframe mistakes as a source of information about what needs adjusting in order to hit the target.
-If kids are scared of mistakes because they think it says something about their intelligence, they will not push for the next level of mastery.
+In order to get better, students need feedback loops.
+But before students can use feedback, they have to get and become okay with errors.
+Educators have to help students reframe mistakes as a source of information about what needs adjusting in order to hit the target.
+If kids are scared of mistakes because they think it says something about their intelligence, they will not push for the next level of mastery (Hammond, 2019).

 4. Adopt a “let’s watch the game tape” stance through instructional conversation and actionable feedback.
-So, related to accepting errors as information, you have to help students extract the right information from those failed attempts.
+Related to accepting errors as information, educators have to help students extract the right information from those failed attempts.
 Help them take an inquiry stance to their own learning.
 Athletes and coaches watch game tape after the game in order to see what went right and what went wrong.
 They analyze it rather than get emotional about it.
-Help students develop their analytical eye toward their own performance so that when they are in the middle of learning, they can deliberately try new learning moves.
+Help students develop their analytical eye toward their own performance so that when they are in the middle of learning, they can deliberately try new learning moves (Hammond, 2019).

-This requires making time for conferencing where you are able to have an instructional conversation with the student about what s/he was thinking when s/he chose a particular strategy or move.
-The instructional conversation helps to make the student’s thinking visible so you can coach him or her to do a new thing next time.
+This requires making time for conferencing where educators are able to have an instructional conversation with their students about what they were thinking when they chose a particular strategy or move.
+The instructional conversation helps to make the students' thinking visible for the educator to coach them to do a new thing next time.

 5. Get meta-strategic rather simply meta-cognitive.
 So, this is related to watching the game tape.
 The instructional conversation has to be about what strategies the student employed and why.
-Again, it helps make the invisible visible so you can help them level up their moves.
-Ron Ritchhart, author of Making Thinking Visible calls this helping students become “meta-strategic” – the ability to size up the task and then ask yourself: “Of the four strategies my teacher taught me, which two are most helpful in tackling this problem?
-When you are conferencing, this is a great question to get inside the student’s head.
+Again, it helps make the invisible visible so educators can help students level up their moves.
+Ron Ritchhart, author of Making Thinking Visible calls this helping students become “meta-strategic” – the ability to size up the task and then ask himself, herself, or themselves: “Of the four strategies my teacher taught me, which two are most helpful in tackling this problem?"
+When conferencing, this is a great question to get inside the student’s head.

 Learn more about The Practice Project by checking out Cushman’s 5-Day curriculum.
-I think this takes longer than five days, but what she discusses can get you started on a semester long arc of work around helping students become the leaders of their own learning.
-On her website, What Kids Can Do, you’ll see six case study videos centered around different subject areas. https://youtu.be/LlTInuEaGbQ
+This takes longer than five days, but what she discusses can get educators started on a semester long arc of work around helping students become the leaders of their own learning.
+On her website, What Kids Can Do, there are six case study videos centered around different subject areas. https://youtu.be/LlTInuEaGbQ

 Resource: